lammertb/libhttp/docs/yaSSL.md

 Adding wolfSSL (formerly CyaSSL) support
 =====

-In order to support SSL *HTTPS* connections in Civetweb, you may wish to use the GPLv2 licensed CyaSSL library.
+In order to support SSL *HTTPS* connections in LibHTTP, you may wish to use the GPLv2 licensed CyaSSL library.
 By using this library, the resulting binary may have to have the GPL license unless you buy a commercial license from [wolfSSL](http://www.yassl.com/).

-*Note: The following instructions have not been checked for the most recent versions of CivetWeb and wolfSSL.
+*Note: The following instructions have not been checked for the most recent versions of LibHTTP and wolfSSL.
 Some information might be outdated.*

 Getting Started